BobMcDear/flaim/ARCHITECTURES.md

 ## ConvMixer

-ConvMixer from _[Patches Are All You Need?](https://arxiv.org/abs/2201.09792)_ by Trockman et al. ConvMixer is similar to isotropic architectures like ViT but uses convolutions with large kernel sizes to perform token mixing.
+ConvMixer from _[Patches Are All You Need?](https://arxiv.org/abs/2201.09792)_ by Trockman et al. ConvMixer is similar to isotropic architectures like ViT but uses convolutions with large kernel sizes to perform token mixing.<br>
-.<br>
 For the reference implementation, source of pre-trained parameters, and copyrights, please visit [here](https://github.com/rwightman/pytorch-image-models/blob/main/timm/models/convmixer.py).